CARMA: Fair and efficient bottleneck congestion management via non-tradable karma credits: Numerical experiments

-Our final case considers four types of commuters each constituting a fourth of the population.
-All types have the same average \gls{VOT} $\bar{u}=2$, but differ in the magnitude and frequency of the high \gls{VOT}.
+{The purpose of this case study is to validate Proposition~\ref{prop:strict-pareto} and compare $\karma$ to $\toll$ under general \gls{VOT} process heterogeneity.} Consider four commuter types each constituting a quarter of the population.
+We assume all types share the same average \gls{VOT} $\ubar_\tau=2$, for all $\tau\in\Gamma=\{1,2,3,4\}$, but differ in the magnitude and frequency of the high \gls{VOT} level.
 The type-specific \gls{VOT} processes are summarized in Table~\ref{tab:heter-urgency}.

-Note that from type $\tau_1$ to $\tau_4$, the commuters have a decreasing spread in their \gls{VOT} levels.
-Type $\tau_1$ has the widest spread, incurring the very high urgency $u_h=11$ on relatively rare occasions.
-On the other hand, type $\tau_4$ has the constant urgency $u=2$ all the time.
-The purpose of this case study is to showcase a new kind of heterogeneity in the \gls{VOT} that has not been considered in the literature, namely, the heterogeneity in how the \gls{VOT} dynamically varies from one day to the next.
+Note that from Type $1$ to Type $4$, the commuters have a decreasing spread in their \gls{VOT} levels.
+Type $1$ has the widest spread, incurring the very high \gls{VOT} $\uhigh=11$ on relatively rare occasions.
+On the other hand, Type $4$ has the constant \gls{VOT} $u=2$ all the time.